Yo-Yo Ma: Performances

-On May 1, 2019, he performed at Paranal Observatory in the Atacama desert.
-He said that his interest in astronomy motivated him to visit and perform there.
+On May 1, 2019, he performed at Paranal Observatory in the Atacama Desert.
+He said his interest in astronomy motivated him to visit and perform there.

-On June 20, 2019, Ma performed Bach's Cello Suites at Jay Pritzker Pavilion in Chicago, Illinois.
-The free performance attracted what might have been his largest audience, with a pavilion capacity of 11,000, and many thousands more listening from surrounding Millennium Park.
+On June 20, 2019, Ma performed Bach's cello suites at Jay Pritzker Pavilion in Chicago.
+The free performance attracted what might have been his largest audience, with a pavilion capacity of 11,000 and many thousands more listening from surrounding Millennium Park.

 On January 20, 2021, Ma's performance of "Amazing Grace"—pre-recorded due to the COVID-19 pandemic—was played during the inauguration of Joe Biden.
-In March 2021, Ma played "Ave Maria" in an impromptu waiting room concert, after receiving his second dose of a COVID-19 vaccine at Berkshire Community College in Massachusetts.
+In March 2021, Ma played "Ave Maria" in an impromptu waiting room concert after receiving his second dose of a COVID-19 vaccine at Berkshire Community College in Massachusetts.

 On September 14, 2021, Ma again performed Bach's six cello suites at the Hollywood Bowl, this time without intermission, pausing only briefly for applause between suites, and to announce his dedications for two of them.

-On December 7, 2024, on the Reopening of Notre-Dame in Paris, Ma performed the prelude of the First Cello Suite from Bach.
+On December 7, 2024, at the reopening of Notre-Dame de Paris, Ma performed the prelude from Bach's first cello suite.